yujunz/gitlab.com-runbooks/howto/using-wale-gpg.md

 ### Where is Our Data Going

 Currently our production data is being streamed to Amazon S3 into a bucket labeled `gitlab-dbprod-backups`.
+On `gprd` all of the servers are configured to stream to the `postgres-02` subdirectory of that bucket.
+This is because in the event of a failover, all the servers should have the same backup location to streamline both backups and restores.
+Secondary servers do not push WAL files or base_backups, so they do not interfere.

 Our secondary databases (version, customers, sentry, etc) are in a bucket labeled `gitlab-secondarydb-backups`.
 The data is being encrypted with GPG.
 The key can be found in the Production vault of 1Password.